-11.6 Comparison of Output Signals in Current Mode
+11.5 Comparison of Output Signals in Current Mode

 To show the different behavior of the output signals in current mode, there are some examples to get an idea how the stimulus generator will deliver the stimulus pulses.
-The screen shots are from a standard oscilloscope triggered on the Sync Out pulse (see "Measuring output signals with an oscilloscope").
+The screen shots are from a standard oscilloscope triggered on the Sync Out pulse

-Example 1: Influence of the length of a current pulse 100 μ s versus 20 μ s with an amplitude of 1600 μ A, which is at the maximum capacity of the STG 4002 (constant amplitude and load resistance).
+Example 1: Influence of the length of a current pulse 100 μ s versus 20 μ s with an amplitude of 1600 μ A, which is at the maximum capacity of the STG3000 series (constant amplitude and load resistance).